CICSA-NET/WRO2025-CICSA/README.md

 ##  Power and Sensor Management

 Efficient energy and sensor management are essential for reliable vehicle performance.
 This section outlines the power strategy, sensor selection, and system integration used in the robot.
+Three sensors were used to provide the microcontroller (ESP32) with the necessary information to navigate the track and overcome various challenges.
+One sensor is mounted on the right side of the vehicle to work in conjunction with the PID controller, maintaining a specific distance from the wall.
+Another sensor is placed on the left side, performing the same function on the opposite side.
+A third sensor is positioned facing forward to monitor when the robot approaches the front wall.

 ###  Power Supply Strategy